isabella232/kendo-react-animation/docs/fade/index.md

 # Fade Overview

 This article assumes that you are well-acquainted with the basics of the Animation component.
-For more information, refer to the [article on Animation fundamentals]({% slug fundamentals_animation_kendouiforreact %}).
+For more information, refer to the [article on its fundamentals]({% slug fundamentals_animation_kendouiforreact %}).

-The Kendo UI Fade component for React shows or hides the elements with animated opacity.
+The Kendo UI Fade shows or hides the elements with animated opacity.
 The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect which children are entering or leaving.

-All leaving elements will be removed with an animated opacity from 1 to 0.
-Entering elements will be added with animated opacity from 0 to 1.
+All leaving elements are removed with an animated opacity from 1 to 0.
+Entering elements are added with animated opacity from 0 to 1.

-> * Only entering or leaving elements from the DOM will be animated.
+> * Only entering or leaving elements from the DOM are animated.
-> * In order for the Kendo UI Fade component to work, it must always be present in the rendering tree.
+> * In order for the Fade to work, it must always be present in the rendering tree.

 ## Default Setup

-The example below demonstrates the default setup of a Kendo UI Fade Animation for React.

 ```html-preview
   <style>